-In Westminster-system countries, nearly four centuries of constitutional evolution since the English Civil War has resulted in Australian democracy being strengthened by its effective institutional and cultural segregation of our defence force from party politics.
+In Westminster-system countries, nearly four centuries of constitutional evolution since the English Civil War has resulted in Australia inheriting a democratic system strengthened by the effective institutional and cultural segregation of our defence force from party politics.

-The reciprocal second part of the convention, by civil society, is that the ADF's party-political neutrality is preserved and respected consistently over the long term too.
-This necessary neutrality must never be undermined, in fact or perception, no matter what some partisans might desire as a politically expedient action at a particular time.
+This necessary neutrality must never be undermined, in fact or perception, no matter what some partisans might desire as a politically expedient action at any particular time.

-Moreover, this reciprocal preservation of the non-partisanship convention applies on all sides of politics and across the spectrum of public opinion generally.
+Moreover, this reciprocal preservation of the non-partisanship convention applies to all Australian citizens, on all sides of politics and across the spectrum of public opinion generally.

-Unfortunately, the need to preserve and respect such longstanding conventions is not always as well understood or as appreciated across civil society as it used to be.
-Particulary as so few Australians now have much personal experience, and consequent understanding, of defence force service — even in their extended families.
+Unfortunately, the need to preserve and respect such longstanding Westminster-system conventions is not always as well understood or as appreciated across civil society as it used to be.

 This dearth of knowledge includes the now minimal defence force experience among most of our federal and state parliamentarians — and across our political parties generally.